England World Cup Fixtures, Squad, Group, Guide - World Soccer

 England World Cup Friendlies

 England’s first 2018 warm-up match was against the Netherlands on the 23rd of March, and then Italy followed four days later.
-Two more friendlies follow on the 2nd and 7th of June against Nigeria, and Costa Rica.
+Two more friendlies followed on the 2nd and 7th of June against Nigeria, and Costa Rica.
+They won three and drew one.

 - 23rd March – Netherlands (won 1-0)